FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 #.
 Adjust the ``calib`` groupings for calibration associations.
 See
-   :ref:`calibration-groups` for an exhaustive discussion.
+   :ref:`calibration-groups` for an exhaustive discussion or :ref:`deveny_groups` for a more tailored outline.
 For LDT/DeVeny, care must be exercised in grouping arc frames for wavelength calibration.
    Given the large shifts along the spectral axis of the DeVeny CCD caused by flexure (~±10 pixels), some observers prefer to take *in situ* arcs at the